Delta Plane Dives Nearly 30,000 Feet in Mere Minutes Following Possible 'Depressurization Issue'

 Advertisement

-It’s not clear what caused the issue or, alternatively, whether there was a problem at all.
+It’s not clear what caused the issue or, alternatively, whether there was in fact a problem at all.
 The spokesperson said the incident is being investigated.

 Advertisement